dfreerksen/dfreerksen.github.com/_posts/2015-03-15-getting-started-with-jekyll.md

 $ cd ~/Documents
 ```

-On the Mac, `~` represents your home directory.
+The `~` represents your home directory.
 Your home directory is generally located at `/Users/<your-account>`.
 When you enter `cd ~/Documents` you are actually entering `cd /Users/<your-account>/Documents`.
 You can move around through directories using `cd`.
 This is the Unix command for change directory

 Side note: At any time, if you are not sure what directory you are in using Terminal, enter `pwd`.
 This is the Unix command for `print working directory`.
 It will tell you the current directory you are in.